 Sanaka, Sananda, Sanatana, were also requested by their father to increase the population, but they refused and chose to remain kumaras and brahmacharis, and preach the glories of God.
 Brahma became angry.
 And while he was angry, from his anger Rudra, Siva, was said to have been produced from his forehead.

 Characters of the Kumaras

 They requested their father for the boon of remaining perpetually five years old along with being celibate.

 Their names were Sanaka (Ancient), Sanandana (Joyful), Sanatan (eternal), and Sanatkumara (Ever young).
-They lead a life of ascetics and roamed around at their free will with their cosmic powers all over the universe.
+They lead a life of ascetics and roamed around of their free will with their cosmic powers all over the universe.

 The four Kumaras learned the Vedas at the age of four or five.

 Due to the boon from their father Brahma and the strength of their tapas, the Four Kumaras looked like 5-year-olds.
 Jaya and Vijaya, the gatekeepers of the Vaikuntha stopped the Kumaras at the gate, thinking them to be children.
 They told the Kumaras that Sri Vishnu is resting and that they cannot see him now.
 The enraged Kumaras cursed both Jaya and Vijaya that they would have to give up their divinity, be born as mortals on Earth (Bhuloka), and live like normal human beings.